jmoraga-mines/CogSci-Phil/QualiaAreBiasedButUseful.md

 * **Metaphilosophical Implications:** A concluding paper would explore the metaphilosophical implications of the entire program.
 It would argue that philosophy of mind needs to be more methodologically pluralistic, incorporating insights from anthropology, linguistics, and contemplative science to avoid falling into culturally specific conceptual traps.

 **Target Venues:** *The Philosophical Quarterly, Mind, Noûs*.

+Of course.
+Here is a disclosure statement informed by the author's professional background and the specific context of this paper.

+---

+### Author's Disclosure Statement

+The central thesis of this paper—that qualia are cultural artifacts—and the proposal for Functional Phenomenological Proxies (FPPs) in AI are the products of over eight years of interdisciplinary work at the intersection of computer engineering, philosophy of mind, and machine learning.

+The author's foundational research includes a professional thesis on taxonomy and the state of the art in hybrid AI systems  (Moraga, 1996), which integrated critiques from philosophy of mind, embodied intelligence, and enactivism.
+This paper's core concepts are a direct continuation of that long-term intellectual project.
+His doctoral research at the Colorado School of Mines (Moraga, 2022a) and postdoctoral independent research (Moraga, 2022b), focused primarily on 2D, 3D, and multimodal computer vision, provides the technical grounding for the FPP architectural proposal.

+**Use of Generative AI:** A large language model (LLM) was utilized in the final stages of manuscript preparation.
+Its role was strictly limited to improving stylistic consistency, checking for grammatical errors, and ensuring adherence to APA 7th formatting guidelines.
+The core ideas, the historical and comparative analysis, the structure of the argument, and the novel FPP concept are entirely the author's own.

+## References
+Moraga Zobarzo, J. F., & Parada Daza, V. (1996).
+Discusión, taxonomía y estado del arte de los sistemas híbridos en inteligencia artificial [Unpublished professional thesis, Universidad de Santiago de Chile]. https://usach.primo.exlibrisgroup.com/permalink/56USACH_INST/dp0ber/alma990000297340206116

+Moraga, J. F. (2022).
+Geothermal AI: an artificial intelligence for early stage geothermal exploration.

+Moraga, J. (2022).
+JigsawHSI: A network for hyperspectral image classification. arXiv. https://doi.org/10.48550/arXiv.2206.02327